20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 Nudge your prospect to imagine how things will improve once they use your product.
 Will they gain more customers, automate tasks, or become more efficient?

 Conclude the call by asking for a date to follow up and take the conversation forward.
-You'll know if your discovery call went well, if the prospect suggests the next steps or if you can define a written sales plan.
+You'll know if your discovery call went well, if the prospect suggests the next steps, or if you can define a written sales call discovery question's plan.

 If there is lingering uncertainty when you hang up the phone, keep another call to iron out the rest of the details.